 In regular doubles, both team members use the same pair of shoes and all contestants stay at the same end of the court for the entire game.
-To begin the game, the highest-rated contestants will decide on the first pitch and pitch their shoes, just as in singles competition.
+To begin the game, the Tournament Director will determine who starts the pitching and how the pitching rotation continues.
 Their partners, at the opposite end, will decide on and call the score, retrieve the shoes, and pitch them back following the same procedure.
 The decision on who pitches first in each inning depends upon the scoring system being used, following the rules of singles play.
 A single score sheet should be used that clearly shows the ringers and shoes pitched by all contestants.